 Having concrete goals in place is more than just motivation and hopeful dreams.
-They enable you to visualize, plan, and list down clear objectives and requirements that will clear the path for smart and effective project management.
+They enable you to visualize, plan, and document clear objectives and requirements that will clear the path for smart and effective project management.

-We’ve talked extensively about having clear objectives as a key factor to PM success, emphasizing how it adds clarity, direction, and keeps the project scope from ballooning out of control.
+We’ve talked extensively about having clear objectives as a key factor to project management success, emphasizing how it adds clarity and direction and keeps the project scope from ballooning out of control.
 That being said, you’ll want to flesh out your core objectives before getting busy with your project proposals.

 4. Concrete project milestones